Category Archives: Books

 Continue reading

-The strategic genius of John Boyd: “The Fighter Pilot Who Changed the Art of War”
+Col. John Boyd’s Strategy Masterclass: “The Fighter Pilot Who Changed the Art of War”

 Robert Coram, author of Boyd: The Fighter Pilot Who Changed the Art of War describes John Boyd as “first, last and always a fighter pilot – a loud talking, cigar-smoking, bigger-than-life fighter pilot”.
 But also as more than that: “he was that rarest of creatures – a thinking fighter pilot.”
 Boyd is widely considered to be one of the world’s greatest military strategists, despite the fact that it’s unlikely you have ever heard of him.
 Over his career he bought the Air Force its Aerial Attack Study, invented Energy-Maneuverability (E-M) Theory, was the father of the F-15 and F-16 fighter jets and created a decision making framework called the OODA loop.
 His thinking about strategy spread across the US armed forces: his Patterns of Conflict briefing provided the basis for the US military’s strategy in the first Gulf War, leading to their 100 hour victory.
 It still underpins US Marine Corps fighting doctrine to this day.